(Looking For) The Heart of Abelian Polish Groups

-We consider in Section \ref{Section:non-A} the natural notion of group with a non-Archimedean Polish cover.
-The main result in this section is that images and preimages of non-Archimedean Polishable subgroups of abelian groups with a non-Archimedean Polish cover are Polishable and non-Archimedean; see Proposition \ref{Proposition:preimage-nonA}.
-Section \ref{Section:modules} explains how all the result obtained up to that point apply more generally to \emph{Polish }$G$-\emph{spaces }for a fixed Polish group or Polish ring $G $, and in particular to Polish $K$-vector spaces for a Polish valued field $K $.
-Section \ref{Section:Frechet} studies separable Fr\'{e}chet $K$-vector spaces, $K$-vector spaces with a Fr\'{e}chet cover, and their Fr\'{e} chetable subspaces for a given Polish \emph{non-Archimedean }valued field $K$ .
-Again, the main result is that the class of images and preimages of \emph{ Fr\'{e}chetable }subspaces of $K$-vector spaces with a Fr\'{e}chet cover under Borel-definable linear maps are Fr\'{e}chetable.
-Finally, Section \ref {Section:left-heart} discusses how the results in this paper allow one to identify the left heart of the category of abelian Polish groups as the category of groups with a Polish cover, and more generally to identify the left hearts of several quasi-abelian categories of topological algebraic structures as categories of formal quotients with Borel-definable functions that preserve the algebraic structure as morphisms.
-Finally, Section \ref {Section:problems} presents some open problems, aiming at extending the results of this paper to the context of separable Banach spaces and separable Fr\'{e}chet spaces over $\mathbb{R}$ or $\mathbb{C}$.
+Section \ref {Subsection:modules} explains how all the results obtained up to that point apply more generally to \emph{Polish }$R$-\emph{spaces }for a fixed Polish group or Polish ring $R$, and in particular to Polish $K$-vector spaces for a Polish field $K$.